-I’m going to say that again.
-If you need to make a disclosure you’ve never made before, it would be best for you to make that confession to someone who is NOT your love interest
+Let me clarify.
+If you need to make a disclosure you’ve never made before, it would be best for you to make that confession to someone who is NOT your love interest.

 Think of Frodo and Sam in Lord of the Rings.
 In fact, the third film in the series shows the kind of friendship I’m talking about like almost no other film.
 Sad that one of the best Hollywood examples of an intense, intimate relationship between two heterosexual males is a fantasy (as if in real life males don’t desire such intimacy unless it’s sexual) and the characters are imaginary creatures (as if humans couldn’t share at such depths).

 But you CAN and you MUST share more than one platonic friendship with members of your same sex for a healthy life.
 Specifically, you need to learn how to be intimate with others for whom you care deeply – without sexual overtones.

 My friend, Nate Larkin, said it best when he told me…

 “We all have same-sex needs.
 They’re just not sexual.” – Nate Larkin

 Do you have a friend like I’m describing?